Rod Blagojevich's Tongue Finally Meets Its Match - 17 Federal Convictions

 Saying he was "stunned," Rod Blagojevichwas uncharacteritically tight-lipped today after a jury convicted him on 17 of 20 counts of corruption against him.

 Holding his wife's hand, Blagojevich spoke in a somber tone to a crush of reporters in the federal courthouse.
 "Patti and I obviously are very disappointed in the outcome.
 I, frankly, am stunned.
 There's not much left to say other than we want to get home to our little girls and talk to them and explain things to them and try to sort things out.
 And I'm sure we'll be seeing you."

-With Monday's convictions after an earlier trial in which he was acquitted of all but one of 24 federal charges, Illinois is closer to putting the Blagojevich scandals in the rear view mirror.
+With Monday's convictions after an earlier trial in which a jury deadlocked on 23 of 24 federal charges, finding him guilty of just one, Illinois is closer to putting the Blagojevich scandals in the rear view mirror.